eformsignen/eformsignen.github.io/help/chapter5.rst

 Radio
 --------------------

-The Radio component is used for checking which radio button is selected among multiple items.
+The Radio field is used for checking which radio button is selected among multiple items.
 When data is downloaded in the CSV format, the selected item will be displayed.

 |image6|

-In Word and PowerPoint, the radio component is shown as a rectangular shape.
+In Word and PowerPoint, the radio field is shown as a rectangular shape.
 Make sure to enter data inside the rectangular shape.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/Radio-component-properties.png
-   :alt: Setting Radio Component Properties
+   :alt: Setting Radio Field Properties
    :width: 250px

 **① ID**

-In **Component Properties**, make sure that all the selected radio buttons are assigned the same ID.
+In **Field Properties**, make sure that all the selected radio buttons are assigned the same ID.

 For example, if there are six choices available in a multiple choice question, assign "question1" as the ID for all of them.
 In the example shown below, the IDs of all the items are set to the same "question 1".

 .. figure:: resources/radio-items-should-have-same-ID.png
-   :alt: Example of Setting a Radio Component
+   :alt: Example of Setting a Radio Field
    :width: 700px

 **② Check Style**

-You can choose the style of the Radio component in **Component Properties**.
+You can choose the style of the Radio field in **Field Properties**.
 The default style is the **Circle**, and you can change it to another style (check box and radio button).

 **③ Multiselectable**